JJ-Kamminga/tada/README.md

 - Todos without contexts go to "No Context"
 - Use `h/l` keys to switch between context lists
 - Use `j/k` keys to navigate within and across lists

+## Theming

+The app features a beautiful default color scheme with:
+- Bordered, styled header with app title
+- Distinct colors for active/inactive context lists
+- Highlighted cursor and selected items
+- Color-coded mode indicators (Normal: Blue, Insert: Green, Command: Orange, Visual: Purple)
+- Styled help text with visual separators
+- Professional text input components

+**Future Customization:** The theming system is architected to support loading custom colors from a config file.
+All colors are centralized in `internal/tui/theme.go`, making it easy to add configuration file support in the future.

 ## Building